RajatTheDev/Ani-Library/README.md

 # Ani Library 📚

-Ani Library is a simple web-based book library where users can add, toggle read status, and delete books.
-It is built using HTML, CSS, and JavaScript.
+Ani Library is a simple and interactive web-based book library that lets users add books, toggle their read status, and delete them.
+Built with HTML, CSS, and JavaScript, it provides an easy way to manage and track your book collection with a clean and user-friendly interface.

 ![Ani Library Screenshot](/images/Screenshot.jpg)